 Sashed glazing units

 Our standard triple glazed products are glazed with Low-E Argon gas filled units.
-The standard triple glazing units consist of 4mm glass on the outside, 8mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 8mm space filled with Argon gas, and 4mm glass on the inside (4/8Ar/4/8Ar/4).
-Our triple glazed products offer superior U-Values with soft coat low emission (low-e) Argon filled units and a centre pane U-Value of 1.0 W/m²K.
+The units consist of 4mm glass on the outside, 8mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 8mm space filled with Argon gas, and 4mm glass on the inside (4/8Ar/4/8Ar/4).
+Our triple glazed products offer superior U-Values with soft coat low emissivity (low-e) Argon filled units and a centre pane U-Value of 1.0 W/m²K.

 Centre pane U-Values as low as 0.5 W/m²K can be achieved by using triple glazing units consisting of 4mm glass on the outside, 18mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 18mm space filled with Argon gas, and 4mm glass on the inside (4/18Ar/4/18Ar/4).
-We can use this type of triple glazing in sliding patio doors.
+This type of triple glazing is suitable for use in sliding patio doors.